 Help!
-I Found a Bump on the Roof of my Dog's Mouth!
+I Found a Bump on the Roof of My Dog's Mouth!

-Finally, you're at your vet's office with your heart pounding as your vet examines your dog's roof of mouth.
-Your dog may not be too collaborative in having the roof of his mouth checked, but your vet manages to take a quick peak up there.
+Finally, you're at your vet's office with your heart pounding as your vet examines your dog's mouth.
+Your dog may not be too collaborative in having the roof of his mouth checked, but your vet manages to take a quick peek up there.
 You wait in anticipation, dreading a worrisome answer suggesting it's nothing good or that more testing may be required to determine exactly what you're dealing with.....
 Instead, your vet tells you that there's no need to do any testing.
 Alarmed, you think of the worse: "What do you mean there's no need to do anything?
 Is it that bad already?
 How did it get out of handy so quickly if I just noticed it today?
 Please tell me I won't lose my baby to some terrible cancer that will make him suffer so much!"

 Instead, your vet smiles.. and tells you that the bump is perfectly normal, that's why there's no need to do anything.
-At this point, you can completely trust your vet and go on living your life as if nothing ever happened, or if you are suspicious fellow, you may be wondering if you may perhaps need a second opinion just to make sure.
-Or, you may opt for the third option which is to simply, ask your vet more questions to find out how it can be possible that the growth is perfectly normal and doesn't warrant any testing or monitoring, but hopefully your vet beat you to this and gave you a clearer explanation....
+At this point, you can completely trust your vet and go on living your life as if nothing ever happened, or if you are a suspicious fellow, you may be wondering if you may perhaps need a second opinion just to make sure.
+Or, you may opt for the third option which is to simply, ask your vet more questions to find out how it can be possible that the growth is perfectly normal and doesn't warrant any testing or monitoring, but hopefully your vet beat you to this and gave you a clearer explanation.

-When a Bump in the Roof of a Dog's Mouth is Normal
+When a Bump in the Roof of a Dog's Mouth Is Normal

 If the bump in on the roof of your dog's mouth, right in the middle and just behind the top two middle teeth and is sort of diamond-shaped, you are truly likely dealing with something perfectly normal.
 "That bump is called the incisive papilla, and it's one of the top reasons why pet owners make a panic vet appointment dreading the worse, explains veterinarian Dr. Truli on his website VirtuaVet.
 The incisive papilla derives from the term "incisive" referring to the incisor teeth and papilla meaning bump.
-If you want to see an image of an incisive papilla in a dog, click here and here.

 This bump, as many other body parts, has a precise function.
 In the middle of it, there's a hole that leads to a duct that communicates with the dog's Jacobson organ (also known as vomeronasal organ).
 The Jacobson organ connects to the dog's amygdala, an important part of the brain that plays a big role in emotional reactions.
 So when you put all these puzzle pieces together you can get a clear picture of how the incisive papilla allows dogs to emotionally respond to molecules such as pheromones which travel up the incisive duct.

 Normally, the incisive papilla doesn't give any problems.
-However, according to the Animal Dentistry and Oral Surgery Specialists LLC in some cases it may swell as in the case of a malocclusion where the lower teeth puncture the roof of the mouth.
+However, according to the Animal Dentistry and Oral Surgery Specialists LLC in some cases, it may swell as in the case of a malocclusion where the lower teeth puncture the roof of the mouth.
 If your dog's incisive papilla appears large, see your vet, consider your dog's breed though; according to veterinarian Dr. Marie, for some reason, the incisive papilla appears to be larger in golden retrievers.